ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 I built a web scraper from scratch using R to collect the necessary data.
 The web scraper not only imports the data into R but also cleans and merges it into one dataframe.
 The code for the web scraper can be found in this repository.
 I'm particularly proud of it.

 #### Variable Description
-There are currently 30 variables with over 16,000 observations that gives me over 400,000 total values.
+There are currently 30 variables with nearly 20,000 observations that gives me almost 600,000 total values.

 **Team**: Team Name
 **Abbreviation**: Team Name Abbreviation